-Family: Nobel Prize-winning author V.S.
+Nobel Prize-winning author V.S.
 Naipaul dies at 85

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-Naipaul’s books explored colonialism and decolonization, exile and the struggles of the everyman in the developing world — themes that mirror his personal background and trajectory.

-Although his writing was widely praised for its compassion toward the destitute and the displaced, Naipaul himself offended many with his arrogant behavior and jokes about former subjects of empire.
+He was equally skeptical of religion and politics, of idealism of any kind, whether revolutionary uprisings or of quests for paradise such as Sir Walter Raleigh’s search for the non-existent El Dorado.

+“If you come from the New World, as I in large measure do, you see all the absurd fantasies people have taken there and the troubles they have wrought as a result,” Naipaul told The Associated Press in 2000.
+“We were not given a proper history of the New World itself.
+This was not out of wickedness.
+It was out of ignorance, out of indifference, out of the feelings that the history of this very small island was not important.
+These aspects one had to learn and writing took me there.
+One didn’t begin with knowledge.
+One wrote oneself into knowledge.”

+Naipaul prided himself on his candor, but he had a long history of offensive remarks.
 Among his widely quoted comments: He called India a “slave society,” quipped that Africa has no future, and explained that Indian women wear a colored dot on their foreheads to say “my head is empty.”
-He laughed off the 1989 fatwa against Salman Rushdie as “an extreme form of literary criticism.”
+He laughed off the 1989 fatwa by Iran’s Ayatollah Khomeini against Salman Rushdie as “an extreme form of literary criticism.”

-The critic Terry Eagleton once said of Naipaul: “Great art, dreadful politics,” while Caribbean Nobel Laureate Derek Walcott complained that the author’s prose was tainted by his “repulsion towards Negroes.”
+The critic Terry Eagleton once said of Naipaul: “Great art, dreadful politics.”
+Caribbean Nobel Laureate Derek Walcott complained that the author’s prose was tainted by his “repulsion towards Negroes.”
 C. L. R. James, a fellow Trinidadian writer, put it differently: Naipaul’s views, he wrote, simply reflected “what the whites want to say but dare not.”

 Vidiadhar Surajprasad Naipaul — Vidia to those who knew him — was born on Aug.
 17, 1932 in Trinidad, a descendant of impoverished Indians shipped to the West Indies as bonded laborers.